Portal North Bridge: Construction and opening

 On October 12, 2021, the NJ Transit board awarded a $1.56 billion construction contract for the new bridge.
-The first track on the new bridge will be operational in March 2026.
-The second track will be operational in February 2027, with the project completed in 2027.
 Construction of the new bridge was given final approval and Notice to Proceed (NTP) in April 2022.
 After multiple delays, construction on the new bridge began on August 1, 2022.
 The original Portal Bridge is scheduled to be demolished in July 2028.

 On May 13, 2024, Amtrak and NJ Transit announced that the progress of construction has reached the halfway milestone towards completion.
 Amtrak announced that the project was not only on time but possibly may be completed a year earlier than expected and under the expected budgeted cost of $1.5 billion.
 The first of the Portal North Bridge's three arches was floated into place in November 2024. and the last arch was floated into place in February 2025.

+In January 2026, Amtrak and NJ Transit announced that Amtrak would perform a "cutover" from February 15 to March 15, 2026, to connect one track of Portal North Bridge to the existing right of way.
+The work includes the removal of existing catenary poles in the planned alignment, installation of two interlockings, and 4500 ft of new track.
+Temporary service reductions of both NJ Transit and Amtrak trains on the Northeast Corridor during the cut over period were also announced, with normal schedules planned to return after the completion of safety testing.

+The bridge opened on March 13, 2026, three days ahead of its planned March 16 debut.
+Officials accelerated the opening after overhead wire problems on the existing Portal Bridge caused delays of up to one hour on the Northeast Corridor, with trains making local stops between Trenton and Newark Penn Station and on the North Jersey Coast Line between Rahway and Newark Penn Station.

+The second cutover is planned to begin October 9, 2026 and last for five weeks.